GhumanNavneet/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 ### Task 8: Review clustering configuration on Azure VMs running Linux by using Hawk

-1. Within the lab computer, start Internet Explorer and navigate to **https://i20-db-0:7630**.
+1. Within the RDP session to az12003a-vm0, start Internet Explorer and navigate to **https://i20-db-0:7630**.
 This should display the SUSE Hawk sign-in page.

    > **Note**: Ignore **This site is not secure** message.